 Applicants are required to participate in an eligibility interview, which is often conducted over the phone.
 They must also provide documentation regarding various aspects such as identity, residence, immigration status, household composition, income, and assets.

-Due to the SNAP benefit calculation formula, lower-income households may receive greater benefits than those closer to the poverty line.
 Additionally, individuals must periodically reapply for SNAP benefits, typically every six to twelve months for most families and every twelve to twenty-four months for elderly and disabled individuals.

 -